dhh1128/codecraft.co/taming-side-agreements.md

 <dt>What ordering constraints govern which APIs can be called, when?</dt>
 <dd>We know that you can't call fclose() until you've called fopen(), but can you tell by reading the interface to a class that some methods are only valid when an object is "fully" inited?
 Do we always have to follow method A with method B?
 Although these constraint may sometimes be (somewhat accurately) documented, they're not in a function signature anywhere, and docs could change without a hiccup from the compiler.</dd>
 <dt>What security constraints govern API success and failure?</dt>
-<dd>Same story as ordering--we document this stuff, but compilers punt all enforcement to run-time.</dd>
+<dd>Same story as ordering &mdash; we document this stuff, but compilers punt all enforcement to run-time.</dd>
-<dt>What expectations does an API have about available resources--and what guarantees does it make about how those resources will be used?</dt>
+<dt>What expectations does an API have about available resources &mdash; and what guarantees does it make about how those resources will be used?</dt>
 <dd>Obviously (to a human), an API that downloads from the internet is going to fail if the network is down... unless it uses a locally cached version of the file...
-Some APIs fail in low-memory situations--though the exact boundaries that trigger the failure may change depending on unpredictable factors.
+Some APIs fail in low-memory situations &mdash; though the exact boundaries that trigger the failure may change depending on unpredictable factors.
 Will an API peg all available CPUs, or only one?
 How much disk space will the API need?
 Does it need write access to /tmp, or to ~/?</dd>
 <dt>What performance guarantees does an API require or provide?</dt>
 <dd>This includes classic "Big O" notation, but it goes well beyond that.
 How long will it take for the API to time out?
 How many times will it retry, and how expensive will the retries be?</dd>
 <dt>How often can an API be called?</dt>